kzys/planet-tempura/README.md

 Planet Tempura is a planet for Japanese who blog about software development in English.

+## Hey, I have an English blog!

-Please add your blog to planet.ini if you sometimes write an article in English, or have an English blog separately.
+Cool.
+Please add your blog to planet.ini.
 The process is "as usual", open a pull request!

+## I sometimes write an article in English, but mainly in Japanese.

+It's ok.
+Japanese articles are automatically excluded from the planet.